 Guinea pigs need calcium in their diet.
 However, too much calcium can cause problems, like bladder stones or kidney stones.
+Not enough calcium causes other problems.
 So how much calcium should a guinea pig eat every day?

 Calcium as a Percentage of Daily Calories